A short recap of who we are, and how we came to be.

 She slips off her t-shirt, leans over her desk, “Put your tongue to use.”

-I kneel, run my hands over firm smooth tush, use my finger to tease her anus, then use my tongue to thrill it.
+I kneel, run my hands over firm smooth tush, use my finger to tease, then use my tongue to thrill it.

 Amaya, “Geez that feels good, I sense you are fond of it.”